License GuideSOC 51-8031

 Read more

 Wastewater treatment plant operators must complete continuing education to renew their licenses.
-Your state requires a specific number of CE hours each renewal cycle.
-Topics typically include ethics and state regulations.
-Check with your state board for exact requirements.
+Your state's board sets the required hours and topics each renewal cycle.
+Common requirements include ethics training and state-specific regulations.
+Check your state board's requirements for exact numbers and deadlines.

 Is This For You